Dale Hunter: Post-NHL

 Hunter's sweater number (#32) was retired by the Capitals on March 11, 2000.
-During the ceremony, the Capitals presented Hunter with one of the penalty boxes from the Capital Centre (the Capitals former home arena), symbolic of his exceptional amount of time served for penalties.
+During the ceremony, the Capitals presented Hunter with one of the penalty boxes from the Capital Centre (the Capitals' former home arena), symbolic of his exceptional amount of time served for penalties.

 In 2000, Hunter and his brother, Mark—also a former NHL player—teamed up with Dale's former teammate on the Nordiques, Basil McRae, to buy the London Knights of the Ontario Hockey League.
 Dale became team president and head coach.
-He led the Knights to the 2005 and 2016 Memorial Cup.
+He led the Knights to their first Memorial Cup championship in 2005.
 On January 1, 2006, the Hunter brothers were named to the 2006 Mayor's New Year's Honours List for Sports by the City of London, Ontario.
 Hunter's older brother Dave Hunter is also a former NHLer.
 His son Dylan Hunter is an assistant coach for the Knights and his other son Tucker also played for the London Knights before pursuing his education at the University of Western Ontario.

 On November 28, 2011, Hunter resigned his position as head coach of the Knights to take the same position with the Washington Capitals, succeeding Bruce Boudreau.
 His brother Mark then took over as Knights coach.
 Hunter's defense oriented system caused some conflict with star Alexander Ovechkin but it helped the struggling Capitals make the playoffs, where they upset the defending Stanley Cup champions Boston Bruins in the first round before being eliminated by the New York Rangers, both postseason series going to seven games.
-On May 14, 2012, Hunter announced he was not returning to coach the Capitals in the 2012–2013 season, choosing instead to return to the London Knights.
+On May 14, 2012, Hunter announced he was not returning to coach the Capitals in the 2012–2013 season, citing that he was "going home", referring to the Knights (which had his father work as a scout along with his children living nearby).

+The Knights won their second Memorial Cup in 2016, which saw them win seventeen consecutive games before beating the Rouyn-Noranda Huskies in overtime to win the Cup.

 On May 14, 2019, Hockey Canada named Hunter as the head coach for Canada's National Junior Team at the 2020 IIHF World Junior Championship.
 Hunter guided the team to the gold medal with a dramatic come-from-behind victory over Russia in the final game.
+The Knights won their third Memorial Cup in 2025.